 Annika Sahota

 Annika completed her previous studies at the University of Washington—Seattle.
 Her research experience has intersected basic sciences, clinical, and public/global health work.
-Through the Miller and Pence lab, she aims to gain a deeper understanding of female reproductive organs, with a specific emphasis on changes during the perinatal period and pregnancy-associated outcomes.
+Through the BG&R and Pence lab, she aims to gain a deeper understanding of female reproductive organs, with a specific emphasis on changes during the perinatal period and pregnancy-associated outcomes.

 Deepa Vasudevan